The State of Learning

 Peter Russell brings 30 years of experience as a senior executive in advertising, sales and marketing.

 Peter worked with some of the most powerful brands in the world, including ESPN and CNN, and has had the great fortune of working for some of the most visionary minds in Corporate America, including Ted Turner, Bob Iger, and George Bodenheimer.

 His extensive experience in interviewing, hiring, training, and mentoring young executives has prepared him well for this important responsibility and personal calling.

 Peter graduated from Villanova University with a business degree in marketing and was captain of the varsity tennis team.
-He lives on Long Island, NY with his wife, author Kat Yeh, and their two children.
+He lives in Philadelphia with his wife, author Kat Yeh, and their two children.